Dr. Charles W. Stryker

 On Sunday, September 17, 2017, Dr. Charles W. Stryker – “Charlie” – succumbed to a traumatic brain injury as a result of a fall.
 Charlie’s influence in the information business and the world of Big Data is inspirational but pales in comparison to the number of individuals he impacted.

 Dr. Charles Stryker, 70, a prominent entrepreneur in the data industry, died on Sunday, Sept.
 17, 2017, in Escondido, California.
 The cause was brain injury from a fall.

-Dr. Stryker has received the BS and MS degrees in Electrical Engineering and the Ph.D. in Computer Science from New York University.
+Dr. Stryker received the B.S. and M.S. in electrical engineering and a Ph.D. in computer science in 1975, from New York University.